Klaas Bruinsma (drug lord): Career

 During his high school years, Bruinsma started using hashish and later selling it himself.
 He was arrested for the first time in 1970 at the age of sixteen.
 In 1974, he opted to forgo attending college in order to dedicate himself to the drug trade full-time.
 Thea Moear became his main business partner and together they set up an organization.
 Thea is the daughter of a Dutch mobster and a Singaporean heroin smuggler.
 While Bruinsma was mainly involved with the purchase, transport and distribution of the merchandise, Moear managed the finances.
 She kept track of income and expenses and was also responsible for paying individuals who were hired to get rid of people who were not following instructions.

 In 1976, Bruinsma was convicted but was later released in 1977.
 Upon his release, he changed his identity to Frans van Arkel, nicknamed Lange Frans.
 He also hired professional kickboxer André Brilleman as his head of security and personal bodyguard after his release from prison.
 In 1978, he hired Etienne Urka as an extra bodyguard.
-Urka would later go on to become second in command and Bruinsma's right hand man.
-By this time, Bruinsma expanded his smuggling operations branching out to Germany, Belgium, France and Scandinavia.
+Urka would later go on to become second in command and Bruinsma's right-hand man.
+By this time, Bruinsma had expanded his smuggling operations, branching out to Germany, Belgium, France and Scandinavia.

 In 1979, Bruinsma was convicted once again, this time for organizing a large hashish transport from Pakistan.
 He was released in 1982.
-In 1983, he was involved in a shoot out, after some members of his organization decided to steal large stock piles of hashish and go into business for themselves.
+In 1983, he was involved in a shootout, after some members of his organization decided to steal large stockpiles of hashish and go into business for themselves.
 He shot several people and was also wounded himself.
-In 1984, he was sentenced to five years in prison but he later appealed successfully and the sentence was reduced to three years.
+In 1984, he was sentenced to five years in prison but upon his appeal the sentence was later reduced to three years.
 During his prison sentence, Bruinsma's father, who was battling cancer, visited him and died shortly after.